-For Canadian graduates, or those registering under the Mutual Recognition Agreement (MRA), an application takes two to four weeks to process.
+For Canadian graduates, or those registering under the labour mobility legislation provisions or the Mutual Recognition Agreement (MRA), an application takes two to four weeks to process.
 Once the application is received, staff review the applicant's file to ensure it has all the required documents.
-The documents include those submitted by the applicant and those sent directly to the College by the educational institution.
+The documents include those submitted by the applicant and those sent directly to the College by the educational institution, or other organizations such as provincial regulators.
 If the file is incomplete, the College communicates with the applicant, regarding outstanding documents.
 This is usually done by email or phone.